Thodupuzha: Politics

 Thodupuzha was administered by a village panchayat and village union for several years, but on 1 September 1978, it was upgraded into a municipality.
-The municipality was formed by merging the Thodupuzha panchayat and the neighboring panchayats of Kumaramangalam, Karicodu, and Manacaud.
-The municipality was administered by a special officer for ten years.
-In 1988, elections were held and the first popularly elected municipal council was formed, with N. Chandran as the chairman.
+The Thodupuzha municipality was formed by merging the Thodupuzha panchayat with the neighboring panchayats of Kumaramangalam, Karikkode, and Manacaud.
+It was administered by a special officer for the first ten years.
+In 1988, the first popularly elected municipal council was formed, with N. Chandran as its chairman.